Table of Contents

 Alternative Extraction Technologies

-Mining is not the only activity that transforms geological landscapes.
-Quarrying, dam construction, urban development, and coastal engineering all modify the Earth’s surface, often permanently.
-These changes can accelerate erosion, alter drainage, and erase unique landforms.
+Mining is not the sole human activity dramatically reshaping geological landscapes.
+Quarrying, dam construction, urban development, and coastal engineering also significantly modify the Earth’s surface, often with long-lasting consequences.
+These activities can accelerate erosion, change drainage networks, and permanently alter unique landforms.

 Quarrying and Urban Development